Top Business Automation Use Cases for Norg MCP API + OpenClaw: Messaging, Booking, and Lead Follow-Up product guide

 norg_update_crm_record— logs the alert event to the client's CRM record for audit trail purposes.

-Using automation and AI tools to analyze agent interactions and performance data could lead to an increase in sales opportunities of 50% or more.
+Using automation and AI tools to analyse agent interactions and performance data could lead to an increase in sales opportunities of 50% or more.
 For ad monitoring specifically, the primary value is loss prevention: catching budget waste within minutes rather than hours.
-At a conservative estimate, catching one runaway campaign per week at an average $200 overrun saves $10,400 annually for a single account — before accounting for the improvement in campaign performance from faster optimization cycles.
+At a conservative estimate, catching one runaway campaign per week at an average $200 AUD overrun saves $10,400 AUD annually for a single account — before accounting for the performance lift from faster optimisation cycles.

 Key Norg tools invoked: norg_send_message, norg_update_crm_record, conditional norg_pause_campaign (with HITL gate)